TheKompot/Eigenfaces/README.md

 ## Clustering and Classfication

 ### Dimensionality Reduction
 After we scrape and pre-process our desired image set, we need to perfom dimensionality reduction.
-PCA reduces the complexity of high dimensionald data, while preserving trends and patterns.
+PCA reduces the complexity of high dimensional data, while preserving trends and patterns.
 PCA projects data into lower dimensions, by maximizing the variance of projected points (all must be uncorrelated).
-We achieved 95% variance using about 75 components, however, the clustering seemed better when using just 15, at least for human perception of the faces.
+We achieved 95% variance using 75 components, however, the clustering seemed better when using just the first 15, at least for human perception of the faces.
 When comparing our own PCA algorithm with sklearn-imported one, the average face from both is completely identical, however, the feature faces (principal components) seem to have lightning swapped, but other than that, are identical as well.